MasoniteFramework/docs/upgrade-guide/masonite-2.3-to-3.0.md

 # Upgrading Orator

-For upgrading from Orator to Masonite please read the [Orator to Masonite ORM guide](https://orm.masoniteproject.com/orator-to-masonite-orm)
+For upgrading from Orator to Masonite ORM please read the [Orator to Masonite ORM guide](https://orm.masoniteproject.com/orator-to-masonite-orm)